 Counselors monitor their clients' progress by taking notes and making reports throughout the course of treatment.
 Because substance abuse problems affect more than just the individual, counselors may also provide support to friends and family members.
 They may work with other health care professionals to determine the optimal treatment plan and find ongoing support for an addict upon release from treatment, such as a 12-step program.

 While mental health counselors in general need to possess at least a master's degree in order to become licensed, licensure for drug and alcohol counselors depends on the state.
 Some states may only require a high school education and certification.
 The National Board for Certified Counselors offers the National Certified Counselor (NCC) credential, as well as specialty certifications such as the Master Addictions Counselor (MAC) credential (www.nbcc.org).

-To earn the NCC credential, candidates must have completed a certain amount of relevant coursework, passed an exam and possess counseling experience.
-For the MAC credential, candidates must first already have earned the NCC credential and then have completed coursework, passed an exam and possess counseling experience relevant to the topic of addiction.
+To earn the NCC credential, candidates must complete a certain amount of relevant coursework, pass an exam and possess counseling experience.
+For the MAC credential, candidates must first already have earned the NCC credential and then complete coursework, pass an exam and possess counseling experience relevant to the topic of addiction.

 Even if postsecondary education is not required for licensure in one's chosen state, it is a good foundation from which to start a counseling career.
 Colleges offer certificate and associate degree programs in substance abuse counseling, which may include courses in the science of addiction, sociology and general counseling.
 For those who wish to pursue additional education, earning a bachelor's or master's degree in psychology may be a helpful option to consider.